What is phishing or spoofing, and how can you protect your business?

 These services collect reports about suspicious sites and rank them.
 They can't catch every bad link, but they can be a good first line of defense.

 If you're running an online business, keep in mind that there are other types of fraud you need to watch for.
-Check out fraud prevention best practices, common ecommerce scams to avoid, and more risk management services.
+Cybercriminals are constantly refining their tactics, targeting businesses through chargeback fraud, fake invoices, and account takeovers.

 Related content